Last updated: December 1st 2025

 Delegated Acts

-A key part of the RED framework are two delegated acts detailing a specific regulatory framework governing the production of RFNBOs.
-The first delegated act defines the conditions under which electricity used for production of hydrogen, hydrogen-based fuels or other energy carriers can be considered as fully renewable, with the key concepts within it being additionality, and temporal and geographical correlation.
-The second delegated act provides a methodology for calculating life-cycle greenhouse gas emissions for RFNBOs and recycled carbon fuels (RCF).
+The RED framework includes two delegated acts for RFNBOs.
+The first defines when electricity for hydrogen and related fuels counts as fully renewable, focusing on additionality, and temporal and geographical correlation.
+The second sets the method for calculating life-cycle greenhouse gas emissions for RFNBOs and recycled carbon fuels.

 As for emissions, the maximum GHG emission intensity threshold is defined at 70% of the fossil fuel comparator which is 94 gCO2eq/MJ.
 In other words, RFNBO produced must have a GHG intensity of no more than 28.2 gCO2eq/MJ, delivered to the final consumer.